The site of the Media Sphera Publishers contains materials intended solely for healthcare professionals.

 The Editorial Board constantly monitors the quality of peer review using the Russian version of the Review Quality Instrument questionnaire (Version 3.2), van Rooyen S., Black N., Godlee F. J Clin Epidemiol 1999;52:625-9.

-The Russian version of the Review Quality Instrument questionnaire is available here (download - MS Word .doc).
+The English version of the Review Quality Instrument questionnaire is available here (download – PDF file).

 Our readers and customers expect us to be trustworthy and independent, so our advertising should support that expectation.